 After the formal discovery period, a public hearing is held.
 The hearing is usually conducted by the Commission (but it is possible that a Special Master could be appointed).
 Special Counsel presents the case against the judge and the judge will often hire an attorney for his or her defense.
-There are two possible outcomes from the public hearing; either the charges are dismissed, or the Commission finds the judge committed misconduct and recommends sanctions to the Alaska Supreme Court.
+There are two possible outcomes from the public hearing; either the charges are dismissed, or the Commission finds the judge committed misconduct and recommends a sanction to the Alaska Supreme Court.

-The Alaska Supreme Court may carry out the Commission's recommended sanctions, modify them, or overturn the Commission's decision.
+The Alaska Supreme Court may impose the Commission's recommended sanction, modify it, or reject the Commission's decision.